-During the 2004 LLWS, Conforto tallied six hits in 10 at-bats for his team from Redmond, Washington.
+During the 2004 LLWS, Conforto tallied six hits in 10 at-bats as a hitter for his team from Redmond, Washington.
 One of those six hits was a long ball against the next guy on this list's team, if you can believe that.

 Randal Grichuk, 2004

 Yes, Grichuk's team from Lamar, Texas, may have served up a home run to Conforto, but Grichuk was the true star of the 2004 LLWS.
 He led all players in hits, home runs and RBIs and even played in back-to-back LLWS (2003) for his Southwest team.

 Now a member of the Toronto Blue Jays, Grichuk has launched more than 150 home runs and looks a lot like his Little League baseball self.